 Scholastic has announced it will release Spirit Animals, a new multi-platform, multi-author fantasy adventure series for readers ages 8–12, worldwide on September 10, 2013.
 The story arc of the seven-book series and online game will be established by New York Times bestselling author Brandon Mull, who will pen Wild Born, the first book in the series.
 The second title, slated for a January 2014 release, will be written by New York Times bestselling author Maggie Stiefvater.

-“Readers are transported into a whole new fantasy realm with Spirit Animals,” says Ellie Berger, president of Scholastic Trade.
+“Readers are transported into a whole new fantasy realm with Spirit Animals,” says Ellie Berger, president of Scholastic Trade, in the announcement.
 “This is 21st century storytelling at its best.
 We cannot be more excited about introducing this epic series to kids everywhere.”

 Brandon Mull is the bestselling author of the Beyonders and Fablehaven series.
 Award-winning Maggie Stiefvater is bestselling author of The Shiver Trilogy, The Scorpio Races, and The Raven Boys.